yo-goto/source-fish/README.md

       -c, --config    Source fish files in the config directory
 ```

 If your current directory structure is like this, `source-fish` finds all fish files in `comptions`, `functions` and `conf.d` directories, and then source them at once.
-(This example is my [ggl.fish](https://github.com/yo-goto/ggl.fish) plugin)
+(My [ggl.fish](https://github.com/yo-goto/ggl.fish) plugin directory structure ↓)

 ```console
 .